Amir-Rastkhadiv/fun-gym/README.md

      The Fun Gym application appeals to consumers, educators, businesses, and investors.
 Depending on the needs of my users, I may need to consider geography, time, and technology.

+     To reflect on all matters relating to this project, the Fun Gym began with a flat page.
+The page contained a link to social media and information about the project's progress, along with an email address.

+     Figure 10  illustrates the information architecture for releases 2 and 3 and the reliable structure for releases 4 and 5.
+The 'WH' questions method and search and mapping techniques allowed me to accomplish this.